 - 1. Patients presenting with severe sepsis/septic shock are often infected with the same bacteria that cause less severe presentations. - 2.
 The key decision is whether to use an antibiotic (or antibiotic combination) that is based on the specific syndrome (ex. pneumonia or UTI) or to treat sepsis (severe or shock) as an undifferentiated disease state. - 3.
 The most likely pathogens should be covered with the most effective and potent antibiotics.
 For example, S. pneumoniae is killed very effectively with ceftriaxone. - 4.
-The risk for specific organisms or for drug-resistant infections can be determined by reviewing available data and focusing on the presenting syndrome and recent health-care and antibiotic exposures.
+The risk for specific organisms or for drug-resistant infections can be determined by reviewing available data and focusing on the presenting syndrome.

 How much room do you have to be wrong?
 Is the patient in acute care or critical care?
-Does the patient have evidence of end organ dysfunction?
+Sepsis, severe sepsis or septic shock?